 How can I make my dental implant heal faster?

 Make sure to follow your dentist’s post-op instructions.
 They may be individualized to your situation.
 Additionally, do not smoke and stick to soft foods during recovery.
-The best way to make your mouth heal fast is to not undertake any actions that may disrupt this process.
+The best way to make your mouth heal faster is to avoid any actions that may disrupt this process.

 - Find the best dental implant dentist near you